 Notice how the RelativeDnsName parameter was set to scalable-ase-demo.
-This is how the domain name scalable-ase-demo.trafficmanager.net is created and associated with a Traffic Manager profile.
+This parameter causes the domain name scalable-ase-demo.trafficmanager.net to be created and associated with a Traffic Manager profile.

-The TrafficRoutingMethod parameter defines the load balancing policy Traffic Manager will use to determine how to spread customer load across all of the available endpoints.
-In this example the Weighted method was chosen.
-This will result in customer requests being spread across all of the registered application endpoints based on the relative weights associated with each endpoint.
+The TrafficRoutingMethod parameter defines the load-balancing policy Traffic Manager will use to determine how to spread customer load across all of the available endpoints.
+In this example, the Weighted method was chosen.
+Because of this choice, customer requests will be spread across all registered application endpoints based on the relative weights that are associated with each endpoint.

 With the profile created, each app instance is added to the profile as a native Azure endpoint.
-The code below fetches a reference to each front end web app, and then adds each app as a Traffic Manager endpoint by way of the TargetResourceId parameter.
+The following code fetches a reference to each front-end web app.
+It then adds each app as a Traffic Manager endpoint through the TargetResourceId parameter.

 $webapp1 = Get-AzWebApp -Name webfrontend1 Add-AzureTrafficManagerEndpointConfig –EndpointName webfrontend1 –TrafficManagerProfile $profile –Type AzureEndpoints -TargetResourceId $webapp1.Id –EndpointStatus Enabled –Weight 10 $webapp2 = Get-AzWebApp -Name webfrontend2 Add-AzureTrafficManagerEndpointConfig –EndpointName webfrontend2 –TrafficManagerProfile $profile –Type AzureEndpoints -TargetResourceId $webapp2.Id –EndpointStatus Enabled –Weight 10 $webapp3 = Get-AzWebApp -Name webfrontend3 Add-AzureTrafficManagerEndpointConfig –EndpointName webfrontend3 –TrafficManagerProfile $profile –Type AzureEndpoints -TargetResourceId $webapp3.Id –EndpointStatus Enabled –Weight 10 Set-AzureTrafficManagerProfile –TrafficManagerProfile $profile